 Verse 3: "And Abram said, 'Behold, You have given no seed to me; and lo, one born in my house is my heir.'
-And behold, the Word of the LORD came to him saying, 'This man shall not be your heir... [it's not going to be by law, but by promise] ...but he that shall come forth out of your own loins shall be your heir.'" (vs 3-4).

-{note sermons: The Impossible Work of God #s 1-2}.
+And behold, the Word of the LORD came to him saying, 'This man shall not be your heir... [it's not going to be by law, but by promise] ...but he that shall come forth out of your own loins shall be your heir" (vs 3-4). {see sermons: The Impossible Work of God #s 1-2}.

-Whatever God does He does from an

-impossible point of view as humans look at it.
-If you put it into today's world, and you said, 'Okay, let's take bets on this.
-What's your bet that at 100-yearsold he's going to have a kid?'
+Whatever God does He does from an impossible point of view as humans look at it.
+If you put it today and you put it into today's world, and you said, 'Okay, let's take bets on this.
+What's your bet that at 100-years-old he's going to have a kid?'
 I don't know what the odds would be.

-Verse 5: "And He [God] brought him outside and said, 'Look now toward the heavens... [we know this has to be at night] ...and number the stars-if you are able to count them.'...."
-I think the Schocken Bible translation says, 'Now count the stars, count them if you're able to number them' with that double emphasis.
+Verse 5: "And He [God] brought him outside and said, 'Look now toward the heavens... [we know this has to be at night] ...and number the stars-if you are able to count them."
+I think the Schocken Bible (translation) says, 'Now count the stars, count them if you're able to number them'-with that double emphasis.

 "...And He said to him, 'So shall your seed be.'
 And he believed in the LORD.
 And He accounted it to him for righteousness" (vs 5-6).
 If the seed are going to be as the stars of heaven,' what is He promising first, before Israel?

 Daniel 12:1: "And at that time Michael shall stand up, the great prince who stands for the children of your people.
 And there shall be a time of trouble, such as never was since there was a nation even until that time.
-And at that time your people shall be delivered-every one who shall be found written in the book.... ['raised, because your name is in the Book of Life] ...And many of those who sleep in the dust of the earth shall awake, some to everlasting life, and some to shame and everlasting contempt.
-And they who are wise shall shine as the brightness of the firmament..." (vs 1-3) That's how you're going to be in glorified form.
+And at that time your people shall be delivered-every one who shall be found written in the book."
+'Delivered' means raised, because your name is in the Book of Life stars.'

-What God was telling Abraham right at first was that He was giving him His promise of 'a great nation, of spirit beings who will shine like the stars.'
 That's why He didn't take him out onto the desert.
-There's a lot of desert in the Middle East and it would be very easy to do so, and say, 'Abraham, look at all this sand, so shall your seed be.'
+There's a lot of desert in the Middle East and it would be very easy to do so.
+And say, 'Abraham, look at all this sand, so shall your seed be.'
 He took him out and showed him the stars, because it is a promise of eternal life; everything hinges on that.